tarunjr/tweet-news/README.md

 #### Data Design:

-Following domain entities will be modelled in the system.
+Following domain entities will be modeled in the system.

 * Tweet : A tweet from Twitter system.
 * HashTag: A token using in Tweet to classify/represent topic for aggregation.